Read below about factors that may affect your contraceptive choices, or you can take Planned Parenthood's quiz.

 - For how long do you need to prevent pregnancy?
 IUD and Implant are very effective for several years if left in place but can be removed if you wish to become pregnant.
 Sterilization is a permanent option.

 - How will you prevent sexually transmitted infections (STI) including HIV?
-Most methods provide no protection against STI, but Male Condoms or Female Condoms provide protection and can be used with all other methods.
+Most methods provide no protection against STI, but External Condoms or Internal Condoms provide protection and can be used with all other methods.

 - Are you willing to visit a health care provider?
 Many contraception methods require a health care provider to prescribe or insert it.
-If you would prefer not to visit a health care provider to get contraception, you may want to explore methods that are available in stores without a prescription (Male Condoms, Female Condoms, Sponge).
+If you would prefer not to visit a health care provider to get contraception, you may want to explore methods that are available in stores without a prescription (External Condoms, Internal Condoms, Sponge).

 Discuss with your health care provider: